Dr Vanessa Rohlf

 Some of you, who may have been feeling the effects of burnout well before COVID-19 may be feeling overwhelmed by these additional challenges.
 There may be others who have found the decrease in face to face business activities, that came with social distancing measures, a welcome relief.
 Still, there may be others who experience a range of positive and negative feelings in response to the pandemic or even feel a sense of numbness.
 In this webinar, we discuss stress reactions to COVID-19 including compassion fatigue.
 We will also cover science-backed ways to cope with stress, compassion fatigue, and uncertainty to build resilience.

-At the end of this webinar, attendees will: Understand the latest science exploring the mental health impacts of COVID-19
+At the end of this webinar, attendees will:

 Understand the signs and symptoms of compassion fatigue (secondary trauma and burnout) in the context of COVID-19